 Why Do My Kids Keep Getting Sick?

 This time of year, viruses like RSV, flu and rhinovirus/enterovirus affect our kids.
-Schools, daycares, stores, restaurants and other crowded places expose children to these viruses.

 If there are different variants of the virus in the community — such as the flu — there is the potential to get repeat infections.